 - In a bowl, add all ingredients and stir to combine.
 Store in an airtight container until ready to use.
 Optionally, add all ingredients to a 16 ounce mason jar, seal, and shake to combine.

 - To prepare hot chocolate: Add two tablespoons of hot chocolate mix to 8 ounces of hot milk.
+Feel free to add more to achieve your desired flavor and sweetness.
 Stir until dissolved and serve immediately.
 (The average coffee mug is 12 ounces, so you may need extra hot chocolate mix to match the amount of milk used).

 Equipment Recommendations